See how to use your upholstery samples to make a pretty linen and lace cuff bag!

 I’ve had a pretty good collection of these small fabric squares just sitting in my stash, perfectly folded and awaiting their destiny This year, creative inspiration hit.

 Those rich textures and deep reds would be perfect to make a fall tote!
 So, I pulled some of the samples from the stash, patchworked them together, and created a brand new bag for myself!
 I paired it with some natural linen and some vintage crochet lace trim.
+I gave it a cuff top, much like my Pom Pom Cuff Trick or Treat Tote, but with a more grown up and refined taste.
 A bit of burgundy velvet ribbon was the perfect finishing touch!
 Now I’ve got a fresh new bag all ready for my fall outfits and holiday parties.

-I’ve got a tutorial for you below showing how you can make one for yourself!
+I’ve got a tutorial for you below showing how you can make a linen and lace cuff bag for yourself!

 I made my bag from a patchwork of upholstery fabrics.
 It’s a nice look but it is an extra step or two.
 You could just as easily make the bag from a solid fabric, no piecing, and the bag would still look nice.
 So in the instructions I’m just going to give the dimensions of the piece of fabric you need to end up with, whether you create that piece from patchwork or cut it from a single fabric is entirely up to you.